-- into tertiary education, but their importance differs widely across countries.
-However, they do not exist in Bulgaria. - Perhaps surprisingly, the share of international students at tertiary level has not been negatively affected by the COVID-19 pandemic in many OECD countries.
-However, a few countries experienced double digit declines in the share of international students.
-Bulgaria is not one of them, as the share of international students increased from 7% of all tertiary students in 2019 to 8% in 2021.
+Perhaps surprisingly, the share of international students at tertiary level has not been negatively affected by the COVID-19 pandemic in many OECD countries.
+However, a few countries experienced notable declines in the share of enrolments of international students.
+Australia is one of them, as the share of enrolments of international students as a percentage of total tertiary enrolment decreased from 28% in 2019 to 22% in 2021.